mickelson/attract/Readme.md

 4. Once you have an emulator configured correctly for your system, select the "Generate Collection/Rom List" option from the emulator's configuration menu.
 Attract-Mode will use the configured emulator settings to generate a list of available games for the emulator.
+Next select the "Scrape Artwork" option if you want to have Attract-Mode go and automatically download artwork images for this emulator from thegamesdb.net and mamedb.com.

 5. Exit config mode by selecting the "Back" option a few times.
 You should now have a usable front-end!